2017 United Nations Security Council election: Western European and Others Group

 Conventionally, there are only five seats available in each UN Security Council election.
 However, Italy, having claimed the Western European seat the 2016 election, agreed to vacate after one year and allow the Netherlands to take its place.
 The Netherlands ran unopposed.

-The presence of the Netherlands on the Security Council will represent their first term on the body in twenty years.
+The presence of the Netherlands on the Security Council represented their first term on the body in twenty years.
 Minister of Foreign Affairs Halbe Zijlstra said, in a meeting with UN Secretary-General António Guterres, that the Dutch delegation would "focus on themes such as justice and the prevention of conflicts" during its tenure.

 Result

+Here are the updated sections with the provided data: